HOME |

 terms of one’s biology and anatomy.
 A person’s sex is

-defined as his or her medical assignment (natal sex) as manifest
+defined as his or her medical assignment (natal sex) as

-through organs, genitals, hormones, and chromosomes.
+manifest through organs, genitals, hormones, and

+chromosomes.
 A person might be male or female.
-Or a person might be intersex (hermaphroditic).
+Or

 Psychological